doraeminemon/doraeminemon.github.io/docs/README.md

 - Help supporting other team members and provide guidance for juniors
 - Finish all tasks related to First Rescue
 - Learn new social skill, won a Hackathon
-- Technology used: NodeJS, NestJS, Typescript, Javascript, NextJS, AWS
+- Tech stack: NodeJS, NestJS, Typescript, Javascript, NextJS, AWS

 #### Responsibilities